-Finally, you can also install Pleco directly from our own server by typing pleco.com/getandroid in your device’s web browser. (see this page for more detailed instructions on how to install Pleco outside of Google Play)
+You can also install Pleco directly from our own server by typing pleco.com/getandroid in your device’s web browser.

 You can buy lots of interesting add-ons to make Pleco more useful, but even the free version stacks up well against any other paid or free Chinese dictionary on Android – it’s a wonderful little app with two great dictionaries, the same fantastic search engine as our full app, lite versions of our flashcard / text reader functions and a fantastically customizable interface.
 And no ads, we won’t even nag you about buying add-ons.